Volta (literature)

-In poetry, the volta, or turn, is a rhetorical shift or dramatic change in thought and/or emotion.
+The volta is a rhetorical shift or dramatic change in thought and/or emotion.
 Turns are seen in all types of written poetry.
+In the last two decades, the volta has become conventionally used as a word for this, stemming supposedly from technique specific mostly to sonnets.
+Volta is not, in fact, a term used by many earlier critics when they address the idea of a turn in a poem, and they usually are not discussing the sonnet form.
+It is a common Italian word more often used of the idea of a time or an occasion than a turnabout or swerve.

 Terminology

 The turn in poetry has gone by many names.
-In "The Poem in Countermotion", the final chapter of How Does a Poem Mean?, John Ciardi calls the turn a "fulcrum".
+In "The Poem in Countermotion", the final chapter of How Does a Poem Mean?, John Ciardi speaks thus of the "fulcrum" in relation to the non-sonnet poem "O western wind" (O Western Wind/when wilt thou blow/The small rain down can rain//Christ! my love were in my arms/and I in my bed again): 'The first two lines are a cry of anguish to the western wind (in England, the wind of spring).
+The lament issues without any statement of cause for the speaker's anguish.
+The second two lines snap off that generalized lament and utter an angry and specific protest.
+The poet's tone has undergone an emphatic change.'
+Ciardi does not use the term "volta".
 In The Poet's Art, M.L.
 Rosenthal employs two different terms for different kinds of turns: "gentle modulations, or at the furthest extreme, wrenching turns of emphasis or focus or emotional pitch (torques)".
 Hank Lazer primarily refers to the turn as a "swerve", asking, "Is there a describable lyricism of swerving?
 For those poems for which the swerve, the turn, the sudden change in direction are integral, can we begin to articulate a precise appreciation?
 Is there a describable and individualistic lyricism of swerving?"
 What Leslie Ullman calls the "center" of a poem largely is the poem's turn.